Own website for artists and other creative: Why it is so important

 This is not only the most clear and user -friendly way of organizing your website, but also helps with something SEO (Search Engine Optimization) .
 SEO keeps your side at the top of the search results when someone uses Google, Yahoo, Bing or another search engine.

-SEO is a discipline of Internet marketing that has blossomed into a complex topic.
-Especially for websites with integrated online shop (such as a Shopify Store for the sale of one's own art), newcomers present great challenges.
-A professional partner can help here.
+SEO is a discipline of internet marketing that has evolved into a complex field.
+Websites with integrated online stores (such as a Shopify store for selling your own art) pose significant challenges for newbies.
+This is where a professional partner can help.

 If your websites are clearly focused and differentiated , the “crawlers” of the search engines know exactly what the meaning of their site is and will take into account accordingly in the search results.